kannika-io/kbridge/README.md

 #### "No headers in message" or "Header not found"
 - Messages on the target cluster must contain source offset information in headers
-- Verify the header key matches what you specified with `-l` flag
+- Verify the header key matches what you specified with `-H` flag
 - Check that your replication process is preserving message headers

 #### "Kafka Error: Authentication failed"